helm/helm-www/content/docs/glossary.md

 information on where each chart can be downloaded from.
 (Many chart repositories serve the charts as well as the `index.yaml` file.)

 A Helm client can point to zero or more chart repositories.
-By default, Helm clients point to the `stable` official Kubernetes chart repository.
+By default, Helm clients are not configured with any chart repositories.
+Chart repositories can be added at any time using the `helm repo add` command.

 ## Values (Values Files, values.yaml)